Safety advice for travelling in Sri Lanka

 Prior to your trip to Sri Lanka, confirm your medicines are allowed by asking officials before your journey.
 If you're heading to Sri Lanka from Australia with medicines, know some medications might need specific permissions or border approval to enter.
 Follow these steps to prepare for travelling to Sri Lanka with medication and avoid potential issues at customs:

-Check Sri Lanka's Medication Regulation
+Check Sri Lanka's medication regulations

 Contact the Sri Lankan embassy or consulate to verify if your medications are permitted and if any special documentation is required and follow their guidance.

-Obtain a Permit for Restricted Medications
+Obtain a permit for restricted medications

 Some controlled substances may require prior approval from Sri Lankan authorities before travel.

-Carry Documentation
+Carry documentation

 Bring original prescriptions, a letter from your doctor explaining the medical necessity, and keep medications in original packaging.

-Travel Limits
+Travel limits

 Only bring the amount needed for your trip in accordance with your prescriptions.

 Knowing Sri Lanka's rules and traditions can stop problems or confusion with local people and officials.
-Keep in mind that travel insurers generally don't cover you when your claim arises for breaking the law, so it's best to familiarise yourself with Sri Lanka’s laws before your trip.
+Keep in mind that travel insurers generally don't cover you when your claim arises from breaking the law, so it's best to familiarise yourself with Sri Lanka’s laws before your trip.

 Respecting local laws is important for a trouble-free trip to Sri Lanka.
 Below are a few common tips to follow to avoid legal trouble.

-Registration and Identification
+Registration and identification

 Foreign visitors must register with police if staying longer than 30 days.
 Always carry identification and your passport.

-Use and Possession of Drugs and Alcohol
+Use and possession of drugs and alcohol

 Sri Lanka has strict drug laws with severe penalties including lengthy prison sentences.
 Alcohol sales are banned on Poya (full moon) days.

-Traffic Offences
+Traffic offences

 Traffic laws are strictly enforced.
 International driving permits are required for foreign drivers, and wearing seatbelts is mandatory.

-High Security Zones (HSZ)
+High security zones (HSZ)

 Photography and unauthorised access to military installations, government buildings, and certain coastal areas is prohibited.

-Social Customs in Sri Lankan
+Social customs in Sri Lanka

 Sri Lankans are known for their politeness and hospitality.
 Follow these tips to help navigate social situations in this intriguing destination.

-Food and Restaurant Etiquette
+Food and restaurant etiquette

 Remove shoes when entering homes and some restaurants.
 Eating with your right hand is customary.
 Tipping 10% is appreciated in restaurants.

-Religious Sites
+Religious sites

 Dress modestly when visiting temples by covering your shoulders and knees.
 Remove shoes and hats before entering.
-Photography may be restricted in some religious sites
+Photography may be restricted in some religious sites.

-Taking Photos
+Taking photos

 Always ask permission before photographing people.
 Be respectful around religious sites and avoid photographing military or government facilities.